cs50/cs50.readthedocs.io/_pages/ide/faqs.md

 ## How to restore files that I have accidentally deleted?

-Please follow the instructions per **[How do I recover a deleted file?](https://community.c9.io/t/how-do-i-recover-a-deleted-file/17/2)** Let sysadmins@cs50.harvard.edu know if you need further assistance!
+Please follow the instructions at **[How do I recover a deleted file?](https://community.c9.io/t/how-do-i-recover-a-deleted-file/17/2)**.
+Let sysadmins@cs50.harvard.edu know if you need further assistance!